You’ve made a list. You’ve checked it twice. Now it’s time to find a non-visually accessible gift that’s really, really nice!

 House-cleaning service gift card

-“As a stressed-out mom of seven kids who works 60 hours a week, I would love it if someone gave me a house-cleaning service gift card,” said Lisa Johnson of Omaha, Nebraska.
+“As a stressed-out mom of seven kids who works 60 hours a week, I would love it if someone gave me a house-cleaning service gift card,” said Lisa Johnson.
 Although most of us can’t claim Lisa’s superhuman work ethic and level of responsibility, few of us would turn down her thoughtful gift idea!

 “The iGrill has been a real blessing,” said Ross Pollpeter of Urbandale, Iowa.
 “With the accessible app, I can verify the proper temperature has been reached with my grilled meats.
 The digital base that the probes connect to is magnetic and can be easily secured onto the grill itself.
 It’s an all-around handy tool to have around for any pro or amateur grill cook.”